 There are 250 varieties of stinkbugs in the U.S. and 4700 worldwide.
 They can be brown or green.
 Stinkbugs eat seeds, grain, fruit, vegetables, ornamental plants, legumes, weeds and tree leaves.
 They can also transmit tomato bacterial spot with piercing mouthparts.
 Unfortunately, insecticides don't seem to have an effect.

 Wasps and flies, such as the tachinid fly (Trichopoda pennipes) and the Trissolcus basalis wasp will parasitize the eggs, but those critters are not always available when you need them.
 You can also provide habitat for birds, spiders, toads, and other insect eating critters.
-The best method of control for stinkbugs is to handpick and deposit them in a container of soapy water.
+The best method of control for stinkbugs is to handpick and deposit them in a container of soapy water or feed them to your chickens!

 The Oriental Fruit Fly has been found in Cupertino, Los Altos Hills and the City of Los Altos.
 If you live within the quarantine area, DO NOT move fruits or vegetables off of your property.